kimjoar/pacman/readme.md

+# Pacman

-`pacman` is a fast static site generator, built for large sites with many files.
+Pacman is a fast static site generator, built for large sites with many files.

-This is still a work in progress, and not yet ready for production.
+This is still a work in progress, and is in no way ready for production.

-Version 0.1.0.

----

     Usage: pacman [options]